-- Overall, we rate the Lincoln Project Left-Center Biased based on endorsements for Democratic and Independent candidates as well as significant spending in favor of Democrats.
+- Overall, we rate the Lincoln Project Left-Center Biased based on endorsements for Democratic and Independent candidates and significant spending in favor of Democrats.
 We also rate them Mixed for factual reporting due to poor sourcing techniques, lack of transparency in spending, and a failed fact check.

 Factual Reporting: MIXED